-“As extreme weather becomes the norm, taxpayer costs associated with flooding, fires, displaced persons and other climate-related problems have significantly increased.
+Climate change is the most significant issue of our time.
+In August 2019, Travis County joined with hundreds of other local governments across the country and declared a climate emergency.
+As extreme weather becomes the norm, taxpayer costs associated with flooding, fires, displaced persons and other climate-related problems have significantly increased.
 I support Travis County joining other governmental units in litigation against major contributors to climate change.
 This litigation is similar to previous lawsuits against big tobacco and opioid manufacturers and the goal is to recoup taxpayer costs associated with climate change and incentivize polluters to rollout clean energy technology before it is too late.

-Fast, Fair, & Bias-Free Legal Service
+Fast, Fair & Bias-Free Legal Service

 Mental Illness & Addiction Solutions

-“For many people, the jail is the mental hospital of last resort.
-I will explore and advocate for better options for people with mental illness or addiction, options that are not centered around the criminal justice system.”
+For many people, the jail is the mental hospital of last resort.
+I will explore and advocate for better options for people with mental illness or addiction, options that are not centered around the criminal justice system.

 Family Violence Resources

-“Victims of domestic violence are often re-victimized by their intimate partners and often have limited options for escape.
+Victims of domestic violence are often re-victimized by their intimate partners and often have limited options for escape.
 I will prioritize additional resources and work for better communication and greater efficiency in this critical area.

 "As a young activist, I was protesting for AIDS funding when police on